& Snow Play Areas.There are two managed areas at Mt Buffalo National

 Ski Trails Cresta

-Valley has three groomed ski trails plus a large untracked/unmarked area for
+Valley has three groomed ski trails plus a large untracked and unmarked area for

 the more adventurous and well prepared: